2007 Houston Dynamo season: Summary

 The Dynamo entered 2007 as defending champions, having defeated the New England Revolution in MLS Cup 2006.
 The result qualified them for the 2007 CONCACAF Champions' Cup, their first continental tournament in franchise history.
 The Dynamo began their season in the Champions Cup; defeating Puntarenas F.C. in the quarterfinals before losing to C.F.
 Pachuca in the semifinals.
 Houston had a disappointing Open Cup, losing in the third round to the Charleston Battery.
 The Dynamo also competed in the inaugural North American SuperLiga, finishing top of the group before losing to Pachuca 4–3 on penalties in the semifinals.

 In MLS play, Houston struggled early in the season, losing 5 of their first 8 matches.
 The Dynamo then went on an 11 match unbeaten streak, with 8 wins during the streak, helping them climb up to top of the table.
 Houston had 5 wins, 4 losses, 3 draws over their final 11 games, enough of a dip in form to let D.C.
 United win the Supporters' Shield by 3 points and Chivas USA claim the top seed in the Western Conference by 1 point.

 In the MLS Cup Playoffs, Houston matched up with Texas Derby rivals FC Dallas in the Conference Semifinals.
 Dallas won the first leg 1–0 thanks to a goal from Clarence Goodson.
 Houston got off to a poor start, with Carlos Ruiz scoring in the 14th minute to put the Dynamo down 2–0 on aggregate.
 The game turned in the 47th minute when Arturo Álvarez was shown a red card for violent conduct.
 Stuart Holden and Brian Ching then scored once each to level the aggregate score and send the game to extratime.
 In extratime, Ching scored in the 97th and Brad Davis scored in the 100th minute to help Houston advance to the next round.
 Facing off with the Kansas City Wizards in the Conference Final, the Dynamo rode goals from Nate Jaqua and Dwayne De Rosario to a 2–0 win and a return to MLS Cup.
 However star striker Brian Ching left the game due to an injury that forced him to miss the final.
 Houston met the New England Revolution in MLS Cup 2007, a rematch of the 2006 final.
 Taylor Twellman gave the Revs the lead after scoring in the 20th minute.
 Houston responded in the second half when Joseph Ngwenya scored the equalizer in the 61st minute.
 In the 74th minute De Rosario headed in a Brad Davis cross to give the Dynamo a 2–1 lead.
 Houston held onto the lead, becoming the second team in MLS history to win consecutive MLS Cups.

+As of 2024, this is the most recent MLS Cup victory for the Dynamo.
+The club would advance to two further MLS Cups in 2011 and 2012, losing both to the LA Galaxy.
+The Dynamo have added two additional trophies in its history with the 2018 and 2023 U.S. Open Cups.